Bail Bonds: Everything You Need to Know in Utah & Idaho

 Can you post bail for yourself?

-Yes, if you have the full bail amount and meet the conditions, you can post bail for yourself.
+Yes, if you have the full bail amount, you can post bail for yourself.

 What happens to the bail money after the case?